Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Problem Formulation

 A time-parameterized trajectory $\bfsigma: [0,1] \rightarrow \calX$ for time $t \in [0,1]$ is called dynamically feasible if there exists a \mbox{time-parameterized} control input $\bfu: [0,1] \rightarrow \calU$ such that the robot dynamics is satisfied by the trajectory:

-\REVIEWED{ Given an initial robot state $\bfx_s$ and a goal region $\calG \in \calX$, the kinodynamic motion planning problem aims to find a dynamically feasible trajectory $\bfsigma(t)$ with control input $\bfu(t)$, connecting the initial state $\bfx_s$ to the goal region $\calG$ in the free space $\calX_{free}$ as described in Problem \ref{problem:kinodyn_planning}.
+Given an initial robot state $\bfx_s$ and a goal region $\calG\subset \calX$, as a subset of $\calX$, the kinodynamic motion planning problem aims to find a dynamically feasible trajectory $\bfsigma(t)$ with control input $\bfu(t)$, connecting the initial state $\bfx_s$ to the goal region $\calG$ in the free space $\calX_{free}$ as described in Problem \ref{problem:kinodyn_planning}. \REVV{The goal region $\calG$ commonly represents a desired state or a region that a goal state can be sampled from.}

-\begin{problem} Given an initial robot state $\bfx_s$ and a goal region $\calG$, find a control input $\bfu(t)$ that generates a dynamically feasible trajectory $\bfsigma(t)$ such that:
+\begin{problem} Given an initial robot state $\bfx_s$ and a goal region $\calG \subset \calX$, find a control input $\bfu(t)$ that generates a dynamically feasible trajectory $\bfsigma(t)$ such that:

-\end{problem} }
+\end{problem}

-In the remainder of the paper, we solve \cref{problem:kinodyn_planning} by developing a parallelized kinodynamic motion planning technique for differential flat robot systems, including common platforms such as ground and aerial vehicles, and manipulators.
+In the remainder of the paper, we solve \cref{problem:kinodyn_planning} by developing \textbf{\FLASK}, a parallelized kinodynamic motion planning \REVV{framework} for differential flat robot systems, including common platforms such as ground and aerial vehicles, and manipulators.
 Our approach offers ultrafast planning time and exact dynamically feasible trajectory solution without the need to approximate the robot dynamics.
 Occasionally, we will drop the notation of time dependence for readability.